MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/app-profile-manager.md

    > The toggle for channels will be enabled in the out-of-the-box app profile for Omnichannel for Customer Service.

 6. To add a third-party channel provider, in the **Voice channels** section, select **Add channel providers**, search for the configured channel, and select it.
-7. If a channel does not exist, select **Create a new channel provider in Unified Interface**.
+7. If a channel doesn't exist, select **Create a new channel provider in Unified Interface**.
 The channel configuration page opens on a new tab.
 More information: [Configure channel provider using app profile manager](../customer-service/channel-integration-framework/v2/configure-channel-provider-app-profile-manager.md)

    > [!NOTE]
    > - Only telephony or voice channels are supported.